SuperO1k/SuperO1k/README.md

 I'm currently working on games such as: SANIC IS REAL, Brick Ball, etc.

 # **Who am I?**
 I'm a Danish game developer, I began developing games in Unity when I was 10 years old!
+I also make other random stuff

 # **What tools do I use?**
 For game development, I use: Unity, Visual Studio, paint.NET, Audacity, Blender and, BandLab